jaywink/terms-of-service/terms.md

-# App.net - Terms of Service
+# {{ pod name }} - Terms of Service

-Last Updated: February 7, 2013
+Last Updated: {{ insert date }}

-We asked our attorney to help us craft some terms that outline, with the least amount of legalese, the important things you need to know about accessing and using App.net's website and service (collectively, "Service").
+Here are the important things you need to know about accessing and using the {{ pod name }} website and service (collectively, "Service").
 These are our terms of service ("Terms").
 Please read them carefully.

 ## Accepting these Terms

 If you access or use the Service, it means you agree to be bound by all of the terms below.
 So, before you use the Service, please read all of the terms.
 If you don't agree to all of the terms below, please do not use the Service.
-Also, if a term does not make sense to you, please let us know by e-mailing [support@app.net](mailto:support@app.net).
+Also, if a term does not make sense to you, please let us know by e-mailing [{{ podmin contact email }}](mailto:{{ podmin contact email }}).

 ## Changes to these Terms